adafruit/makecode-newsletter/_drafts/2019-09-09-welcome-to-the-makecode-newsletter.md

 placeholder text.

-## Resouces for educators and more!
+## Resouces for Educators and more!

 placeholder text.